Proper communication tools are key in navigating the new normal, and we're here to help you figure out which to use.

 Getting an email from someone named email@example.com feels much more credible compared to getting an email from firstname.lastname@example.org.

 In this case, your next consideration would be the interface.
-G Suite offers a much simpler and more intuitive user interface that you can customize to a certain degree.
+Google Workspace (previously known as G Suite) offers a much simpler and more intuitive user interface that you can customize to a certain degree.
 Meanwhile, Microsoft Outlook has a very corporate feel and is packed with options and customizable features, like ignoring entire conversations or opening multiple Outlook windows.
 It acts a lot like a traditional folder system that allows you to group emails based on priority.
 You can also check your mail offline.

 For internal communications, you’ll need different channels to reach your team, especially during an era of social distancing.
 You need to be able to email, chat, and video call one another when the need arises.